Buying A Dental Practice Checklist: 10 Easy Steps to Acquisition

 • Personal property insurance

-Step 5: Set Up a Professional Corporation before Buying a Dental Practice
+Step 5: Set Up A Dental Corporation Before Dental Practice Acquisition

-In California, you are allowed to set up your practices as either a sole proprietorship, a partnership (with another dentist), or as a professional corporation.
+In California, you are allowed to set up your practices as either a sole proprietorship, a dental partnership (with another dentist), or a professional corporation.

-By, setting up your practice as a professional corporation, you can limit your personal liability and take advantage beneficial tax treatment.
+By setting up your practice as a dental professional corporation, you can limit your personal liability and take advantage of beneficial tax treatment.

 You and your dental attorney will then go over the agreement together to make sure that you understand all of the details.